xpqz/dyalog-docs/language-reference-guide/docs/system-functions/ns.md

 }

 ```
-## Variant Options
+## Variant Option: Trigger

-`⎕NS` supports a single variant option `'Trigger'`.

-### Trigger

-The trigger variant option specifies whether any [triggers](../../programming-reference-guide/triggers/triggers) should be run for the modified variables in the target namespace which have triggers attached.
+The `Trigger` variant option specifies whether any [triggers](../../programming-reference-guide/triggers/triggers) should be run for the modified variables in the target namespace that have triggers attached.
 The value must be a Boolean scalar.

-The default is `0`.
+The default is 0, meaning that triggers are not run.

 <h4 class="example">Example</h4>